JohnDevlopment/json-editor/README.md

 A simple JSON editor.
 Create, read and modify JSON files.

 Currently a work-in-progress.
-Not meant for production use.
+Not meant for production use!